gad-lang/gad/docs/destructuring.md

 # Destructuring

-Currently, uGO supports only destructuring array assignments to handle multi variable assignments.
+Currently, Gad supports only destructuring array assignments to handle multi variable assignments.
-Following examples will help you to understand how it works in uGO.
+Following examples will help you to understand how it works in Gad.

 **Important Warnings**